koral--/blog/source/2016-12-13-android-extra-android-support-no-longer-available.html.markdown

 Or if you already have those, just simply remove the `echo y | android update sdk --no-ui --all --filter extra-android-support | grep 'package installed'` line.

+_Note: you can __edit the build configuration by clicking the `Workflow` tab__ on your app's [bitrise.io](https://www.bitrise.io) page, selecting the related step (e.g. `Update Android Extra packages`), then on the right side you can see the script's content in the `Script content` option.
+You can edit the content there, and then click `Save` to save the change.
+Your next build will start with the new configuration._